sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 console.log("Promise example"); // this message is shows first because the promise is async
 ```

-There is alternative way of calling and chaining promises.
+There is alternative way for calling and chaining promises.
 Instead of calling the `then` function and pass it another function that processes the result.
-We can retrieve the result when it becomes is available without passing functions.
+We can retrieve the result when it becomes is available without passing function.
 This is called awaiting the result and uses the `async/await` keywords.
 With this method, the catch method is replaced by a `try/catch` block.

-The following code snippet transforms the lase example to use `async/await`.
+The following code snippet transforms the last example to use `async/await`.
+[Run online](https://repl.it/@yostane/promise03)

 ```javascript
 // If we want to use await, we must be place the code in async function